siconos/siconos/docs/sphinx/users_guide/siconos_algebra.rst

 Matrix Storage in numerics component
 ------------------------------------

-Numerics component proposes different ways to store 'matrix-like' objects, all handled through a C structure, :ref:`NumericsMatrix <doxid-struct_numerics_matrix>` .
+Numerics component proposes different ways to store 'matrix-like' objects, all handled through a C structure, :cpp:struct:`NumericsMatrix` .

-Numerics component proposes different ways to store 'matrix-like' objects, all handled through a C structure, :ref:`NumericsMatrix <doxid-struct_numerics_matrix>` .
+Numerics component proposes different ways to store 'matrix-like' objects, all handled through a C structure, :cpp:struct:`NumericsMatrix` .

-A number ( :ref:`NumericsMatrix.storageType <doxid-struct_numerics_matrix_1a1967b9a134e02375a0a5ecbe804a2b49>` ) identify the type of storage while only one pointer among NumericsMatrix.matrixX, X = storageType = 0, 1 or 2, is not NULL and hold the values of the matrix.
+A number (:cpp:member:`NumericsMatrix::storageType` ) identify the type of storage while only one pointer among NumericsMatrix.matrixX, X = storageType = 0, 1 or 2, is not NULL and hold the values of the matrix.

 At the time, the following storages are available:

-* "classical" (i.e. dense) column-major storage in a double*, :ref:`NumericsMatrix.matrix0 <doxid-struct_numerics_matrix_1aed33596859b4c613f48bce4fd9fd707c>`
+* "classical" (i.e. dense) column-major storage in a double*, :cpp:member:`NumericsMatrix::matrix0`

-* sparse block storage, in a structure of type :ref:`SparseBlockStructuredMatrix <doxid-struct_sparse_block_structured_matrix>` (warning: only for square matrices!!), :ref:`NumericsMatrix.matrix1 <doxid-struct_numerics_matrix_1a3ebb848fffd1648ed0609abd17eb9441>`
+* sparse block storage, in a structure of type :cpp:struct:`SparseBlockStructuredMatrix` (warning: only for square matrices!!), :cpp:member:`NumericsMatrix::matrix1`

-* sparse storage (csc, csr or triplet), based on CSparse (from T.Davis), :ref:`NumericsMatrix.matrix2 <doxid-struct_numerics_matrix_1ad0498bfc6c8c84c46a860bd77ef1abb5>`
+* sparse storage (csc, csr or triplet), based on CSparse (from T.Davis), :cpp:member:`NumericsMatrix::matrix2`

 As an example, consider the following matrix A of size 8X8: